epam/ai-dial/docs/user-guide.md

 3. [Chat Settings](#chat-settings): In this section, you can select the language model, assistant, application, and addons you'd like to use.
 You can also provide a system prompt and adjust the temperature setting.
 4. [Prompts](#prompts): In this section, you can work with saved prompts: create new templates, update them, and organize them in folders.
 You can collapse and expand the panel by clicking the **Hide panel** icon above it.
 5. [User Settings](#user-settings): In your user settings, you can customize the color theme (dark or light), choose a custom logo and other customization options.
+6. [DIAL Marketplace](#dial-marketplace): This section includes all applications, language models and assistants available on your DIAL environment.